EmilRamsvik/Digital-Garden/content/Design/Design.md

 # Thoughts
 - The ratio of designers to developers should be low, especially if designers are not also taking on other roles.
 1-5 is not an insufficient number here.
+- After working with design, you will see bad design everywhere and be extremely pissed.